Joey Wendle Preview, Player Props: Marlins vs. Dodgers

 Joey Wendle At The Plate

-- Wendle has 15 doubles, three triples, a home run and 12 walks while hitting .223.
+- Wendle is batting .230 with 16 doubles, three triples, two home runs and 12 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.